 Players who wish to create a non-human character using just make-up should look at the options for lineage.

-- Skin colour.
 Like human skin, orc skin colour covers a range of different shades, but most hues tends to be muted earth tones.
 Grey is the most common colour, followed by a dark drab olive shade.
 Black, brown and red-brown shades are also seen but are far less common, akin to true blonde hair colouring in humans.
 Some orcs have dark mottled patterns radiating from the temples to over the top the ears sometimes reaching as far as the back of the head.
-Venerable orcs are albinos, their skin turning a bone white colour suddenly sometime past their sixtieth year.
+Old orcs often become albinos, their skin turning a bone white colour suddenly sometime past their sixtieth year.

 - No bright colours.
-While many orcs have a greenish hue to their skin, no orcs have bright or lurid green flesh this would be a sign or a deathly illness.
+While many orcs have a greenish hue to their skin, no orcs have bright or lurid green flesh, this would be a sign of a deathly illness.
 Such an individual is not long for this world.

 - Tusks or fangs.
 Most orcs have very human teeth if slightly sharper and more yellow than white.
 Very rarely orcs suffer from an infection in their teeth that causes them to grow in size becoming larger and more pronounced.
 This is very dangerous as the infection quickly results in the death of the orc if the enlarged teeth are not removed.

 Orcs are fundamentally different to humans in their psychology.
 They have different instincts, and these roleplaying effects are designed to try and draw out the alien nature of orcs.